vguillaume8/blackjack-ios/README.md

-# blackjack-ios
+# Blackjack for iOS
-The game of Blackjack for ios.
-Originally was created with Java for CLI
+A simple Blackjack game for ios.
+Originally implemented in Java.